-Peregrines used to breed in the Avon Gorge many years ago but along with many other species of birds of prey, they went into sharp decline due to the impact of harmful pesticides in the food chain.
+Peregrines once bred in the Avon Gorge but along with many other species of birds of prey, they went into sharp decline due to the impact of harmful pesticides in their food chain.
 The situation recovered in the 1970’s and breeding Peregrines returned to the gorge in 1990.
-The Club has organised and led breeding watches of these birds since 1991. (see foot of page)
+From 1991 the Club organised and led breeding watches of these birds, see the article at foot of this page.

-If you would like to take part as a volunteer please contact Gareth Roberts via our Contact page.
+If you would like information about the Peregrine Watch events please contact Gareth Roberts via our Contact page.

-During the winter months the adult Peregrines will still be hunting and perching on the cliffs in the Avon Gorge.
-They will also perch on buildings on Clifton and by the Cumberland Basin.
-Sometimes the juvenile birds may still be begging food from their parents, even during the winter months
+During the winter months the adult Peregrines will be hunting and perching on the cliffs in the Avon Gorge, on buildings in Clifton and by the Cumberland Basin, with the juvenile birds sometimes still begging for food.

 Our new peregrine leaflet is produced by the BOC and the Avon Gorge and Downs Wildlife Project

-Each year the Avon Gorge peregrine chicks are ringed at three weeks old.
-They have a unique metal identification ring fitted on their right leg and a blue plastic colour ring fitted on their left leg.
+When possible the chicks are ringed at three weeks old by a BTO specialist.
+Ringing is allowed as Peregrines have extra protection licence to visit the nest that requires a special schedule 1 licence.
+A unique metal identification ring is fitted on the right leg and a blue plastic colour ring fitted on the left leg.
 The colour ring has a unique two-letter combination, such as GY.
-Ringing the chicks under a special schedule 1 licence; peregrines have extra protection that common birds don’t have and require a licence to visit their nests.
-The colour rings are spotted by people when the peregrines fly away from the Avon Gorge and set up home elsewhere.
-They are often photographed with their rings in flight or when they perch on buildings and cliffs.
-Occasionally they are found dead and their ring details are submitted to the British Trust for Ornithology.
-Chicks that have fledged from the Avon Gorge have later been spotted in the Chew Valley, on Tewkesbury Abbey and in east London.
-Their movements are helping us discover where peregrines travel from the Bristol area and how they are helping to increase their populations in the Midlands and the north-east of England.
+The colour rings are spotted when the peregrines fly away from the Avon Gorge and set up home elsewhere.
+Chicks from the Avon Gorge have been spotted in the Chew Valley, on Tewkesbury Abbey and in east London.
+Their movements are helping to discover where peregrines travel from the Bristol area and how they are helping to increase the populations in the Midlands and the north-east of England.